KRFOSS/kali-docs/usb/updating-kali-on-usb/index.md

 title: Updating Kali Linux on USB
 description:
 icon:
-date: 2020-03-07
 type: post
 weight:
 author: ["gamb1t",]
-tags: ["",]
-keywords: ["",]
-og_description:
 ---

 ### Requirements

-In order to properly update Kali on a USB, [persistence](../kali-linux-live-usb-persistence) must be setup.
+In order to properly [update Kali Linux](/docs/general-use/updating-kali/) on a USB, [persistence](/docs/usb/kali-linux-live-usb-persistence/) must be setup.
 If persistence is not setup, re-imaging the USB with an ISO from the [weekly](https://cdimage.kali.org/kali-images/kali-weekly/) build will be a suitable update.

 ### Process